-Below is a list of adoption resources including grants, loan programs, subsidies and general financial information to assist in financing an adoption.
+Below is a list of general information to assist in financing an adoption.
 The list is not exclusive, but is a good starting point on your search.
-This list does not include assistance available through federal or state tax benefits for adoptive parents nor state or federal adoption subsidies/assistance.
+Please feel free to call us at 866-406-2702 to discuss financing options.

 Adoption Tax Credits

 The federal government (Internal Revenue Service) offers a tax credit to families to help offset adoption expenses.
 This adoption tax credit is applicable to both successful and failed domestic and successful international adoptions and is taken in the year the adoption is finalized.** Please remember to contact your tax specialist to see if you qualify for the Adoption Tax Credit.
 Here are links to valuable IRS Adoption Tax Credit Information: http://www.irs.gov/taxtopics/tc607.html, http://www.irs.gov/uac/Form-8839,-Qualified-Adoption-Expenses, http://www.irs.gov/instructions/i8839/index.html and https://www.irs.gov/uac/Top-Ten-Facts-about-the-Adoption-Tax-Credit